MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/tenant-allow-block-list.md

 >
 > The features described in this article are in Preview, are subject to change, and are not available in all organizations.
 >
-> You can't **configure** allowed items in the Tenant All/Block List, but you can **view** the configuration of allowed items.
-To configure allowed items, see <>.
+> You can't **configure** allowed items in the Tenant Allow/Block List yet.
+We are still working on that feature and it should be released later this year.

 In Microsoft 365 organizations with mailboxes in Exchange Online or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, you might disagree with the EOP filtering verdict.
 For example, a good message might be marked as bad (a false positive), or a bad message might be allowed through (a false negative).

 The Tenant Allow/Block List in the Security & Compliance Center gives you a way to manually override the Microsoft 365 filtering verdicts.
 The Tenant Allow/Block List is used during mail flow and at the time of user clicks.
-You can specify URLs or files to always always block.
+You can specify URLs or files to always block.

 This article describes how to configure entries in the Tenant Allow/Block List in the Security & Compliance Center or in PowerShell (Exchange Online PowerShell for Microsoft 365 organizations with mailboxes in Exchange Online; standalone EOP PowerShell for organizations without Exchange Online mailboxes).